AniMatcher/.github/profile/README.md

 William Zhou: Learning SwiftUI to make an aesthetic IOS app, connecting frontend to backend as well as creating API endpoints.
 Maybe helping setup database.

 Kelly Huang: Learning Fast API.
 Working on setting up the databases.
+Build and train model in backend.
+Help William with connecting frontend to backend.

 Konnie Huang: Learning Fast API.
 Helping build the website in Next.js with Arnav.